 The following selected financial data for the fiscal year ended December 31, 2002 are derived from our audited financial statements, which have been audited by Ernst & Young LLP, independent auditors.
 Such information is contained in and should be read in conjunction with the financial statements and accompanying notes included in our Annual Report on Form 10-K for such year, as amended by our Current Report on Form 8-K filed on October 22, 2003 and other information incorporated by reference in this prospectus.
 Our consolidated financial statements and schedules for the years ended December 31, 1998, 1999, 2000 and 2001 and for earlier years were audited by Arthur Andersen LLP.
 Because Arthur Andersen LLP has ceased accounting and auditing operations, we are unable to obtain a consent to incorporate their report into this prospectus.
 The selected financial data for the six months ended June 30, 2002 and the six and twelve months ended June 30, 2003 was derived from our unaudited interim financial statements, which in the opinion of management include all adjustments, consisting only of normal recurring adjustments, which we consider necessary for a fair presentation of the financial position and results of our operations for these periods.
-Operating results for the six and twelve months ended June 30, 2003.
+Operating results for the six and twelve months ended June 30, 2003 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2003.
 The six month data should be read in conjunction with our Quarterly Reports on Form 10-Q for such periods.
-You should read the following information in conjunction with "Management's discussion and analysis of financial condition and results of operations" in this prospectus and our consolidated financial condition and results of operations" in this prospectus and our consolidated financial statements and related notes incorporated in this prospectus by reference.
+You should read the following information in conjunction with "Management's discussion and analysis of financial condition and results of operations" in this prospectus and our consolidated financial statements and related notes incorporated in this prospectus by reference.